department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 To design a cohesive authenticated experience, the Health Apartment Team will need to collaborate with the My VA Team and others on the Account Experience Crew.
 Work on authenticated and unauthenticated navigation strategy and implementation will also involve the Sitewide Crew.

 ### Content and navigation
-The [Health Care benefit hub on VA.gov](https://www.va.gov/health-care/) (below) gives Veterans the information and tools they need to get and manage their health benefits.
+The [Health Care benefit hub on VA.gov](https://www.va.gov/health-care/) (below) gives Veterans the information and tools they need to apply for and manage health benefits.
 While VAOS is located in the Health Care benefit hub, the hub links to My HealtheVet for Prescriptions, Secure Messaging, and Medical Records.
 And it links to AccessVA for travel pay.

 <p align="center"><img src="assets/health-care-hub-and-sub-page_8-16-2021.jpg" alt="Health Care hub page and sub page" height="800"></p>

 *Above, August 2021 screen grabs of the Health Care hub page and the Eligibility page, which is on the next level.*

 In the health apartment vision, everything in the Health Care hub would move to the health apartment.
-Because the first flyout menu link on the main navigation for VA.gov is "VA Benefits and Health Care," it would be best to migrate the Health Care hub content early on to avoid confusing Veterans by having 2 places on the VA.gov navigation for health ("VA Benefits and Health Care" and "My HealtheVet").
+Because the first flyout menu link on the main navigation for VA.gov is "VA Benefits and Health Care," it would be best to migrate the Health Care hub content early to avoid confusing Veterans by having 2 places on the VA.gov navigation for health ("VA Benefits and Health Care" and "My HealtheVet").

 To move the Health Care hub into the health apartment, the Health Apartment Team will need to work closely with the Content Team on the Sitewide Crew.
 This team manages the content in the Health Care hub, working closely with business stakeholders.

-The [navigation system used in the benefit hubs](https://www.va.gov/health-care/about-va-health-benefits/)differs from the navigation system used for the [VA Medical Center websites](https://www.va.gov/pittsburgh-health-care/).
+The [navigation system used in the benefit hubs](https://www.va.gov/health-care/about-va-health-benefits/)differs from the [navigation system used for the VA Medical Center websites](https://www.va.gov/pittsburgh-health-care/).
 It's possible that neither of these navigation systems will work well for the health apartment for various reasons.
 At a minimum, work on the health apartment will most likely require the evolution or extension of one of these navigation systems.

 ---

 # Appendix
 ## Reading Material
 Reading these documents may help with general context.
-Kindly request documents from any OCTO employee if you are unable to download or view.
+If you are unable to download or view anything below, any OCTO employee can help you get access to these documents.

 ### "Parent" Initiatives
-Older projects that directly or indirectly resulted in this one.
+Older projects that directly or indirectly contributed to digital health modernization.

 [Digital Modernization Strategy](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/va-gov-relaunch-2018/va-gov-strategy/digitalmodernizationstrategy.pdf)